coyo8/coyo8.github.io/_posts/2017-03-21-exploring-concurrency-in-ios-and-in-general.md

   </div>
 </figure>

-We have four threads and four tasks, this doesn't happen in the real world most of the times, you will have more tasks than a number of threads.
-In above case also, after the task has been picked it will be processed in their respective thread.
+We have four threads and four tasks, this doesn't happen in the real world most of the times, you will have more tasks than the number of threads.
+In the above case also, after the task has been picked it will be processed in their respective thread.
 Now, if a new task arrives it will be put in the thread which will get free first.

 ### Asynchronous
-Asynchronous is antonyms for synchronous meaning When you execute something asynchronously, you can move on to another task before it finishes.
+Asynchronous is an antonym for synchronous which means when you execute something asynchronously, you can move on to another task before it finishes.

 #### Single Threaded